andy-polhill/angular-casino-lights/README.md

 - Vertical
 - Random

-#### `dataPath`: String
-*Default:* **bower_components/angular-casino-lights/data/**.
-By default the directive will look for font data that is already loaded onto the page.
-If it doesn't find any it will attempt to load the data asynchronously.
-If you need to provide a custom location do so with this variable

 ##Font setup

 The biggest caveat with using this directive is that you will need to map the light positions yourself.